pure-data/externals-howto/README.rst

 Per agreement, the symbolic names of signal classes end with a tilde .

-The class “pan” shall demonstrate, how signal classes are written.
+Class “pan” shall demonstrate how signal classes are written.

 A signal on the left inlet is mixed with a signal on the second inlet.
-The mixing factor between 0 and 1 is defined via a ``t_float`` message on a third inlet.
+The mixing factor between 0 and 1 is defined via a ``t_float`` message to the third inlet.

 variables of a signal class
 ---------------------------